cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 [prev]: /articles/diy-linux-with-buildroot-part-1/

-After much investigation, I decided that I'll write these programs in [Lua][] - more exactly [LuaJIT][], a highly optimized implementation of the original Lua 5.1 VM developed by a single person, Mike Pall, who - based on his work - seems to be nothing short of a genius.
+After much investigation, I decided to write these programs in [Lua][] - more exactly [LuaJIT][], a highly optimized implementation of the original Lua 5.1 VM developed by a single person, Mike Pall, who - based on his work - seems to be nothing short of a genius.
 This guy implemented a just-in-time compiler for Lua which can compile Lua bytecode straight into optimized machine code on the x86/x64, PPC, MIPS *and ARM* architectures.
 Furthermore, he added an excellent foreign function interface which makes it a breeze to interface Lua code with C libraries.

 [Lua]: http://www.lua.org/
 [LuaJIT]: http://www.luajit.org/

-As LuaJIT is already included in the Buildroot distribution, it takes just the flip of a switch to install it into our root fs.
+As LuaJIT is already included in the Buildroot distribution, it takes just the flip of a switch to install it into our root fs (see my [Buildroot article][br-article] for details).
 There is one catch though: Buildroot 2012.11.1 contains a late beta version of LuaJIT, not the final 2.0.0.
 If you want the final version, you should clone the [Buildroot GitHub repository] and replace the `buildroot-2012.11.1/package/luajit` folder with the version from the master branch before running `make`.

+[br-article]: /articles/diy-linux-with-buildroot-part-1/
 [Buildroot GitHub repository]: git://git.buildroot.net/buildroot

 The LuaJIT package installs the following files to the root fs: